Indian wolf: Description

 The Indian wolf is similar in structure to the Eurasian wolf, but is smaller, more slightly built, and has shorter fur with little to no underfur.
 It is typically around 57-72 cm at shoulder height, with males ranging from 19 to 25 kg and females 17-22 kg in weight.
 Its length ranges from 103 to 145 cm from nose to tail.
 Like the Arabian wolf, it has short, thin fur in summer, though the hair on the back remains long even in summer, an adaptation thought to be against solar radiation.
 The fur is generally grayish-red to reddish-white with gray tones.
 The hairs are grizzled with black, particularly on the back, which sports a dark V-shaped patch around the shoulders.
 The limbs are paler than the body, and the underparts are almost completely white.

-Pups are born sooty-brown, with a milk-white patch on the chest that fades with age.
+Wolf pups are born sooty-brown, with a milk-white patch on the chest that fades with age.
 Black specimens are rare, but have been recorded in India's Solapur district and two regions of Iran.
 In the latter country, the mutation was found to be naturally occurring, unlike in North American gray wolves, which have inherited the K^{b} allele responsible for melanism from past interbreeding with dogs.